KeeevinW/Student-Management-Website/README.md

 ## Description

 This project is a student management website developed during my internship at ICBC Guangxi, Financial Technology Department, mentored by Mr. Wu.
-It serves as a practical exercise in building web applications using the Java Spring Boot framework, implementing multi-table queries, as well as encrypting sensitive data.
+It serves as a practical exercise in building web applications using the Java Spring Boot framework, specific skills including implementing multi-table queries, encrypting sensitive data, as well as exception handling.

 ### Front End